 Atmospheric Chemistry Modeling and Remote Sensing @ BU

-Air pollution has become the leading global environmental health risk, linked to millions of deaths worldwide and costing trillions of dollars in health and welfare losses.
+Air pollution has become a leading global environmental health risk, linked to millions of deaths worldwide and costing trillions of dollars in health and welfare losses.
 Our research combines satellite-based remote sensing observations with computer modeling and targeted field observations to better understand the physical and chemical processes in the atmosphere that impact human vulnerability to air pollution.
 We also consider how the biosphere impacts atmospheric reactivity, exploring links between air quality, the natural environment, and human health.

 Some current projects include (but are not limited to): urban-scale variability in remote sensing of surface air quality; interannual changes in biosphere-atmosphere trace gas exchange; and impacts of land cover on atmospheric chemistry.